hortw1991/Movie-Script-Analyzer/README.md

 This script retrieves movies from IMDBs.
 You can either specify a full URL or add a search flag and it will retrieve the top google result.

+Please note that even retrieving the script from IMDBs is just their best guess of what keywords you sent in.
+Results never guaranteed.

 If used with the --intact and --save flag, this is actually a very easy way to download scripts rapidly.

-However, it can also perform manipulation and analysis on the scripts such as alphabetizing the words (highly useful) or providing word frequency.
+The script can be stored in memory for additional text analysis such as word frequency.

-## Why?

-Why not?

 ## Usage